Helping people who use substances during the COVID-19 pandemic

 - Improving access to overdose prevention services

-- Facilitating access to a safer supply of medication-assisted treatment
+- Facilitating access to medications

 - Providing guidance and awareness on changes to accessing medication